-Throughout the semester you will be working in groups investigating the syntax and morphology of a particular language.
+Throughout the semester you will be working in groups of 2 investigating the syntax and morphology of a particular language.
 This language project will be broken into four parts, which will be turned in on their respective due dates and graded separately.
-Towards the end of the semester, each group will be presenting one part of their overall project.
+Each group will also be presenting one of the language project parts, on the respective due date.
 More information on this project will be forthcoming.

 There will be three exams spaced throughout the semester.
 They are cumulative; yet an understanding of the more complex concepts follows from understanding the foundational concepts.
-The final exam (exam 3) will be from 12:30-2:30 on your course section's given date found at the top of the syllabus.
+The final exam (exam 3) date/time for your section can be found at the top of the syllabus.